If you have a safeguarding concern which you wish to report, then you can do by phoning: The First Contact Service on 03000 26 79 79.

 Members of Staff Responsible

 We are all responsible for ensuring that each child remains safe.
-The Designated Leads for Safeguarding are Mrs. Burgess, Mrs. Dorward and Mrs. Taylor.
+The Designated Leads for Safeguarding are Mrs. Burgess, Mrs. Dorward and Miss Smith.
 All governors and staff are Prevent trained.

 We follow strict procedures to ensure that all who work with our children are vetted, keeping our children as safe as possible.
 All applicants and volunteers must be willing to undergo rigorous safer recruitment screening, including checks with past employees and the Disclosure of Barring Services.
 Ongoing checks and ‘whistle-blowing’ (confidential reporting policy) are in line with current statutory requirements.
 Staff trained in safer recruitment are Mrs Burgess and Mrs Dorward.
 Governors trained in safer recruitment are Mrs Hodgson and Mrs Graham.